 - a voice encoder (adpcm),

-- bit reversal graphics application (brev),
+- bit reversal graphics application (brev)

 - cyclic redundancy check (crc),

 - data encryption standard (des),

 - engine controller (engine),

 - fax decoder (g3fax),

 - JPEG decoder (jpeg),

 - matrix multiplication (matmul),

 - handwriting recognizer (summin), and

 - modem encoder/decoder (v42).

-Villarreal et al. give complete results of a loop study on these benchmarks.
-The main results showed that programs running on a MIPS processor spent 66% of their time in loops with a static size of 256 instructions or fewer, whereas on an 8051 processor, the benchmarks spent 76% of their time in such loops.
+Villarreal et al. give complete results of the loop study.8 The main results showed that programs running on a MIPS processor spent 66% of their time in loops with a static size of 256 instructions or less, whereas on an 8051 processor, the benchmarks spent 76% of their time in such loops.